 Spotted Bass Habitat

 Surprisingly, spotted bass does not prefer lake waters like many bass species.
 Instead, the spotted bass prefers rivers of all sizes that are clear and have minimal flow.
 Spotted bass tends to spend most of their time around rock and gravel bottoms or structures like docks.
+When comparing the spotted bass vs largemouth bass, the habitat is significantly different.

 What Do Spotted Bass Eat